 There are two main types of dialysis treatment:

-- The technique consists in connecting the patient, via a vascular access, to a circuit which sucks the blood through a pump and pushes it into a special filter which functions as an artificial kidney, allowing the transfer of waste from the blood to the dialysis fluid; after passing the filter, the purified blood returns to the patient's body through a second cannula needle usually inserted in the same arm.
-The process of blood extraction, preparation and circulation of the dialysis fluid is managed by complex equipment called "dialysers"
+• The technique consists in connecting the patient, via vascular access, to a circuit which sucks the blood through a pump and pushes it into a special filter which functions as an artificial kidney, allowing the transfer of waste from the blood to the dialysis fluid; after passing the filter, the purified blood returns to the patient's body through a second cannula needle usually inserted in the same arm.
+The process of blood extraction, preparation, and circulation of the dialysis fluid is managed by complex equipment called "dialyzers"

-- This type of procedure takes about four hours and is performed three times a week in hospitals or specialised centres
+• This type of procedure takes about four hours and is performed three times a week in hospitals or specialized centers

 In a haemodialysis machine, the pumps in the hydraulic circuit inside the equipment have 4 main functions:

-- Discharge pump - to remove waste dialysis solution from the dialyzer.
-Precise speed control is needed here to optimise the pressure gradient across the membrane
+• Discharge pump - to remove waste dialysis solution from the dialyzer.
+Precise speed control is needed here to optimize the pressure gradient across the membrane

 Dialysis machines are disinfected after use - typically citric acid and temperatures of 95°- 120° C for at least 20 minutes (depending on the machine).